Something He Can Feel: Retrospective response

-In an 2017 retrospective review, Quentin Harrison from Albumism remarked that the En Vogue's version restored the song to its girl group roots and brought it forward into a new decade, "reverently, but boldly."
+In a 2017 retrospective review, Quentin Harrison from Albumism remarked that En Vogue's version restored the song to its girl group roots and brought it forward into a new decade, "reverently, but boldly."
 AllMusic editor Jose F. Promis declared it as a "sophisticated" and "shimmering ghetto love fable", initially popularized by Aretha Franklin.
 Another editor, Rob Theakston, labeled the song as a "sultry rendition".
 Daryl Easlea for BBC in 2009, described it as a "delicious cover".
-In an 2020 retrospective review, Pop Rescue stated that "whilst it’d always be hard to out-do Aretha, En Vogue are definitely worthy of a credible challenge."
+In a 2020 retrospective review, Pop Rescue stated that "whilst it’d always be hard to out-do Aretha, En Vogue are definitely worthy of a credible challenge."
 In 2007, Laura Checkoway from Vibe described the song as "alluring".

 Music video

 A music video was produced to promote the single, directed by Stefan Würnitzer.
 It begins with En Vogue putting on make-up.
 Then they perform for an audience of men in a club, standing on a stage in front of a blue curtain while wearing long red dresses.
 In the end, the men are giving a standing ovation for En Vogue.
-The video was later published on the group's official YouTube channel in January 2020.
-It has amassed more than 4,2 million views as of October 2021.